In February 2000 with zero previous experience in anything moto related I learned how to ride a motorcycle at the age of 24.

 2006 was an exciting and challenging year of racing in which I competed in both the Parts Canada AM 600 Nationals and the Pro Honda Oils Women’s Cup Challenge across Canada.
 After a slow start, getting used to racing the 600, I finished 6th and 7th place against the men in the nationals for a 9th place finish overall in the championship which placed me as the top female racer in the series.
 I enjoyed several poduim finishes in the women’s expert series and finished 3rd place overall.

-During this time I also trained with the California Superbike School, completed my Level III Professional Coaching certificate, and coached full time at over 80 school dates across the country.
+During this time I also trained rigorously with the California Superbike School, and assisted with some coaching across the country.

 In 2007 with the help and support of Keith Code, Kawasaki USA and many other generous sponsors I participate in my first AMA race which literally blew me away.
 I thought I knew what fast was but I was seriously mistaken.
 During my debut ride, on a brand new stock ZX6-at Infinneon Raceway I made the last place on the grid 44th out of over 56 competitors and then finished 39th.
 I raced 5 more AMA events and qualified for all of them.
 I was living my dream.